Plug Power Inc. (NASDAQ:PLUG) Shares Sold by Algert Global LLC

-Algert Global LLC lowered its position in shares of Plug Power Inc. (NASDAQ:PLUG) by 30.4% in the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Algert Global LLC decreased its holdings in Plug Power Inc. (NASDAQ:PLUG) by 30.4% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The fund owned 8,279 shares of the electronics maker’s stock after selling 3,612 shares during the period.
-Algert Global LLC’s holdings in Plug Power were worth $283,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Algert Global LLC’s holdings in Plug Power were worth $283,000 at the end of the most recent quarter.

-PLUG has been the subject of several research reports.
-HC Wainwright reiterated a “buy” rating on shares of Plug Power in a report on Thursday, June 24th.
-Piper Sandler lifted their target price on shares of Plug Power from $33.00 to $37.00 and gave the company an “overweight” rating in a report on Friday.
-B. Riley dropped their target price on shares of Plug Power from $51.00 to $45.00 and set a “buy” rating for the company in a report on Friday, August 6th.
-Truist Securities dropped their target price on shares of Plug Power from $42.00 to $29.00 and set a “hold” rating for the company in a report on Monday, August 9th.
-Finally, Evercore ISI reiterated a “buy” rating on shares of Plug Power in a report on Friday, June 25th.
-Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and seventeen have given a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $39.89.
+A number of analysts have recently issued reports on the stock.
+Wolfe Research assumed coverage on shares of Plug Power in a report on Tuesday, August 31st.
+They set an “outperform” rating and a $34.00 price target for the company.
+HC Wainwright restated a “buy” rating on shares of Plug Power in a report on Thursday, June 24th.
+Barclays upgraded shares of Plug Power from an “underweight” rating to an “equal weight” rating and set a $27.00 target price for the company in a report on Friday, October 8th.
+Zacks Investment Research downgraded shares of Plug Power from a “hold” rating to a “strong sell” rating in a report on Tuesday.
+Finally, Canaccord Genuity downgraded shares of Plug Power from a “buy” rating to a “hold” rating and dropped their target price for the company from $69.00 to $31.00 in a report on Wednesday, June 23rd.
+They noted that the move was a valuation call.
+Two investment analysts have rated the stock with a sell rating, eight have given a hold rating and seventeen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company has a consensus rating of “Buy” and an average target price of $39.89.

+Plug Power (NASDAQ:PLUG) last released its quarterly earnings data on Thursday, August 5th.
+The electronics maker reported ($0.18) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.07) by ($0.11).
+The firm had revenue of $124.56 million for the quarter, compared to analyst estimates of $113.11 million.
+As a group, sell-side analysts forecast that Plug Power Inc. will post -0.41 earnings per share for the current fiscal year.

 Plug Power, Inc provides alternative energy technology, which focuses on the design, development, commercialization, and manufacture of hydrogen and fuel cell systems used primarily for the material handling and stationary power markets.
 Its fuel cell system solution is designed to replace lead-acid batteries in electric material handling vehicles and industrial trucks for some distribution and manufacturing businesses.